I started weaving about 23 years ago when a lovely lady called Cat (Catherine Beaumont) showed me how to make the base of a basket

 My beginnings were very part time, but in the last few years I've been dedicating much more of my life to the study and practise of this amazing material.
 My husband Brian and daughter Jaz have joined me in the journey and are now part of the teaching team.
 Brian has been teaching Conservation management and greenwood crafts for over 25 years and Jaz, nearly 30 now has been home educated and grown up with willow in her veins.

-For me, with help from the Basket Makers Association and Worshipful Company of Basket makers I have had the incredible experience of learning from two very amazing women, Jenny Crisp and Ane Lyngsgaard, each with their own unique skills and styles I have been able to improve my square work and curvature whilst increasing my knowledge of basket making.
+For me, with help from the Basket Makers Association and Worshipful Company of Basket makers I have had the incredible experience of learning from some very amazing teachers, Jenny Crisp and Ane Lyngsgaard, each with their own unique skills and styles I have been able to improve my square work and curvature whilst increasing my knowledge of basket making.

 I have since been on courses with Mary Butcher, Anne Marie O'Sullivan, Mary Crabb and Tim Johnson which have all been excellent and have helped me technically with my work.